COVID-19 pandemic in South Korea: International response

+Reactions

 Reactions from Korea Medical Association

 On 26 January, the Korea Medical Association (KMA) asked the government to temporarily bar entry to all travelers arriving from mainland China, but this recommendation was not followed.
 On 27 January, KMA President Choi Dae-zip said: "The third confirmed case indicates that we have reached the point where we have to get rid of passive stance and actively prepare for the worsening of the situation, (and) the government should thoroughly monitor the trend of China's national outbreak of the virus and prepare administrative measures such as complete entry ban from China in case of the worst situation."
 On 3 February, the KMA recommended halting all travel from China, rather than only from Hubei province.
 The KMA called for stronger government response in a total of six statements between 20 January, when the nation's first confirmed case occurred, and 18 February.
 A short time after that, cases spiked in Daegu and throughout the country.

 Public reactions

 Presidential approval rating

-Although there were many confirmed cases of COVID-19 in early 2020, President Moon Jae-in's approval rating reportedly rose in early March by two percentage points to 44%.
+Although there were many confirmed cases of COVID-19 in early 2020, President Moon Jae-in's approval rating rose in early March by two percentage points to 44%.
 During the MERS crisis, the previous President Park Geun-hye's approval rating had fallen sharply to 29% due to inadequate management the MERS infection.

 In the opinion poll conducted by Gallup Korea in the second week of March 2020, President Moon's approval rating had risen by 5% to 49%.

-Despite the increase in approval ratings earlier during the year, the 2nd and 3rd wave of COVID infections have caused President Moon's approval ratings to plummet.
-Anger at the vaccine plan has greatly undermined support for President Moon, whose disapproval rating reached an all-time high of 60% as of late December.
+The second and third waves of COVID infections caused President Moon's approval ratings to plummet.
+Anger at the vaccine plan greatly undermined support for President Moon, whose disapproval rating had reached an all-time high of 60% by late December 2020.